rancher/partner-charts/README.md

 This repository is reserved for partner charts in the Rancher's v2.5+ catalog.
-As part of this catalog, all charts will benefit of a cloud native packaging system that directly references an upstream chart from a Helm repository and automates applying Rancher specific modifications and adding overlay files on top of it.
+As part of this catalog, all charts will benefit of a cloud native packaging system that directly references an upstream chart from a Helm or git repository and automates applying Rancher specific modifications and adding overlay files on top of it.

 ## Requirements